Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Plugin Enabled"			"1"

-			// Announce each Mutant Tank's arrival.
-			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
-			// --
-			// Add up numbers together for different results.
-			// --
-			// Minimum: 0
-			// Maximum: 31
-			// --
-			// 0: OFF
-			// 1: Announce when a Mutant Tank spawns.
-			// 2: Announce when a Mutant Tank evolves.
-(Only works when "Spawn Type" is set to "1".)
-			// 4: Announce when a Mutant Tank randomizes.
-(Only works when "Spawn Type" is set to "2".)
-			// 8: Announce when a Mutant Tank transforms.
-(Only works when "Spawn Type" is set to "3".)
-			// 16: Announce when a Mutant Tank untransforms.
-(Only works when "Spawn Type" is set to "3".)
-			"Announce Arrival"			"31"

-			// Announce each Mutant Tank's death.
-			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
-			// --
-			// 0: OFF
-			// 1: ON, announce deaths only.
-			// 2: ON, announce deaths with killers.
-			"Announce Death"			"1"

-			// Announce each Mutant Tank's kill.
-			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
-			// --
-			// 0: OFF
-			// 1: ON.
-			"Announce Kill"				"1"

 			// Mutant Tanks revert back to default Tanks upon death.
 			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
 			// Note: This feature is simply for cosmetic purposes.
 You do not need to worry about this setting.